cartazio/scoutess/doc/design/possible-integrations.md

 Possible integrations
 =====================

-This document describes things which would go well with scoutress and which can enhance the workflow and usefulness of scoutress, but which will not be implemented in scoutress.
+This document describes things which would go well with scoutess and which can enhance the workflow and usefulness of scoutess, but which will not be implemented in scoutess.

 Which features belong here
 --------------------------

-There are several reasons to not implement features in scoutress.
+There are several reasons to not implement features in scoutess.
 Some of them are:
-* keeping scoutress lean. concerns which are not central to scoutress do not belong in scoutress.
+* keeping scoutess lean. concerns which are not central to scoutess do not belong in scoutess.
 * giving features a life of their own.
-A feature can grow and progress better if people can commit to it without having to commit to the whole of scoutress.
+A feature can grow and progress better if people can commit to it without having to commit to the whole of scoutess.
 This means things like adhering to coding standards and team policy, but it also means that it's much easier to commit to your own repository than it is to pull-merge-commit-push to someone else's project - the administrative overhead is much lower with small projects.
 * making the features more healthy, by letting them grow and learn from their mistakes on their own, rather than piggyback on top of a central project and become an indistinguishable speck on the map.
 If a feature is successful, others can use it too.
-If a feature dies off, it will not create dead code in scoutress.
+If a feature dies off, it will not create dead code in scoutess.

-How to identify a feature which does not belong in scoutress, list (partial):
+How to identify a feature which does not belong in scoutess, list (partial):
-* can the feature make sense on its own, outside of scoutress?
-If yes, then making it part of scoutress you are doing yourself and the users a disservice.
+* can the feature make sense on its own, outside of scoutess?
+If yes, then making it part of scoutess you are doing yourself and the users a disservice.
 Examples: a web front-end to managing your source code and viewing its documentation.
-* can the feature be implemented completely separate of scoutress?
-If yes, then there's no reason for it to be part of scoutress.
+* can the feature be implemented completely separate of scoutess?
+If yes, then there's no reason for it to be part of scoutess.
 Example: source code linting (HSLint, ghc-mod), building itself (cabal, cabal-dev)
-* does the feature operate only moderately on some data internal to scoutress?
+* does the feature operate only moderately on some data internal to scoutess?
 You probably want to implement your feature as a stand-alone with arguments or command-line switches.
-Example: if you want scoutress to deploy your built binaries, you can just make it run a deployment script after build.
+Example: if you want scoutess to deploy your built binaries, you can just make it run a deployment script after build.
-* does the feature operate mostly on data internal to scoutress?
-Consider asking scoutress for an API, or document export, which you can parse.
-Example: parsing scoutress logs to get email notifications of build errors.
+* does the feature operate mostly on data internal to scoutess?
+Consider asking scoutess for an API, or document export, which you can parse.
+Example: parsing scoutess logs to get email notifications of build errors.

 But other build servers do X!
 -----------------------------

 A lot of build servers were made in the IDE Boom era.
 They have been made into huge, kludgy mudslides of code that try to check every box possible.
 Computational power increase in general-purpose systems that happened in the 90s gave developers too much power, and so they ended up building Huge Things.
 Since the 90s, a lot has changed in the popular mindset about how to develop software.
 Modularity and interchangeability, lightweight apis and composability are some lessons that were hard to learn.
-If you look at your favourite build server, chances are that features that are internal to it belong in here - as separate tools that are external to scoutress.
-Use conventions like file system structures rather than explicit passing around of parameters to make the interaction layer between scoutress and your tool easier.
-Use loose-coupling communication like socket files, message passing (rabbitmq comes to mind), document databases, rather than things which rely on scoutress being installed in the first place.
-Example: don't make your tool depend on some SQL table which is installed and written to by scoutress only; make it optional.
+If you look at your favourite build server, chances are that features that are internal to it belong in here - as separate tools that are external to scoutess.
+Use conventions like file system structures rather than explicit passing around of parameters to make the interaction layer between scoutess and your tool easier.
+Use loose-coupling communication like socket files, message passing (rabbitmq comes to mind), document databases, rather than things which rely on scoutess being installed in the first place.
+Example: don't make your tool depend on some SQL table which is installed and written to by scoutess only; make it optional.

 List of ideas